mendoza-cm/Human-vs-Bot/README.md

 # Human-vs-Bot

 Welcome!
-This repository explores the classification of human vs. bot click behavior using simulated data and machine learning models.
+This repository explores the classification of human vs. bot response behavior using simulated data and machine learning models.
 We begin with feature engineering, apply classification models, and evaluate performance using a variety of metrics and visualizations in both R and Python.

 ## Overview

 This project includes:
-- Simulated click behavior data
+- Simulated response behavior data
 - A logistic regression model
 - Other machine learning models (in progress)